mconsulting/legal/README.md

-## To the Florida Department of Law Enforcement in RE: Lance Patrick Mason:
+## DRAFT To the Florida Department of Law Enforcement in RE: Lance Patrick Mason:

 ### This is a partial index of evidence I want to draw to your attention.